bakpakin/Fennel/lua-primer.md

 * `unpack`: turns a sequential table into multiple values
 * `require`: loads and returns a given module

-Note that `tostring` on tables will give unsatisfactory results; you will want to use `fennelview` or another pretty-printer for debugging and development.
+Note that `tostring` on tables will give unsatisfactory results; simply evaluating the table in the REPL will invoke `fennelview` for you and show a human-readable view of the table (or you can invoke `fennelview` explicitly in your code).

 ## Important modules

-You can explore a module with `(each [k v (pairs math)] (print k v))` in the repl to see all the functions and values it contains.
+You can explore a module by evaluating it in the REPL (which will use `fennelview` to display all the functions and values it contains.

 * `math`: all your standard math things including trig and `random`
 * `table`: `concat`, `insert`, `remove`, and `sort` are the main things